EN | |

 5. The procedure will be completed in 30 minutes.

-6. After the procedure
+After the procedure

-• After the patient completes the procedure, he/she will be sent to the recovery area.
-We have a dedicated nurse take good care of the patient and carefully monitor the patient's vital signs.
-After the patient wakes up, he/she will be transferred to the private resting room.
+• After the patient completes the procedure, he/she will be sent to the recovery area. the patient will be cared for and their vital signs closely monitored by dedicated nurses.After the patient wakes up, he/she will be transferred to the private resting room.

 • In the private resting room, in addition to the vital signs monitor connected with the central system, we have an alarm clock, lifesaving alarm, walkie-talkie and other medical equipment.
 There are also entertainment facilities such as sofas, TV set and magazines.
 The room is prepared after the procedure to give patient time to wear off the sedation.
-Family members can accompany during the time.
+Family members can accompany during this time.

 • As patient is sedated, he/she should be accompanied by at least a friend or a family member aged above 18.